serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 ![A QR code linking to the digilego project page](imgs/digilego_qrcode.png "A QR code containing the data: https://project.digilego.eu")

 Test the above QR code with your smartphone or tablet's camera to see the data contained within.

-Depending on your smartphone, or device, you may need to use the camera app.
-Some older devices may require using a specific QR code decoding app.
+Without even taking a picture the QR code URL, website address, should appear, which will be activated by clicking on it.

-Without even taking a picture the QR code link should appear, which will be activated by clicking on it.
+Depending on your smartphone, or device, you may be able to use the camera app to decode or perform a specific activity.
+Some devices, depending on what action is contained within the QR code, may require using a QR code decoding app.

-If however the QR code contains just data, such as text in the example below, a specialized app may be necessary.
-On an Android device you can use Google Lens to see the data contained within any QR code.
+The QR code below contains just text data, without any action.
+On an Android device you can use Google Lens to see the data contained within any QR code if the camera does not function.

 ![A QR code example](imgs/I_am_a_QR_code.png "A QR code containing the data 'I am a QR code'.")